 When Phoenix (brother to Joaquin) appeared in Spielberg’s third entry in the Indiana Jones franchise, his casting was noteworthy.
 In 1989, the kid had juice thanks to head-turning roles in films like Explorers, Stand By Me, The Mosquito Coast, and Running on Empty.
 Phoenix was like a 20-year-old Marlon Brando.

-#1 on The Best Movies of 1989see more on Indiana Jones and the Last Crusade
+#17 on The Most Rewatchable Moviessee more on Indiana Jones and the Last Crusade

 Before Drew Barrymore got involved, Wes Craven was thinking about dropping out of Scream, and the cast was going to be another batch of unknowns.
 Then, Barrymore read the script, loved it, and asked to be cast in the movie.
 She was given the lead, which invigorated Craven, who was excited at the thought of directing talent with star power.
 Barrymore’s interest also helped attract higher quality talent than is typically drawn to slasher scripts.